 9 Undeniable Reasons To Visit One Of The Oldest And Longest Covered Bridges In Indiana

-Have you ever experienced the Medora Covered Bridge in Indiana?
+Have you ever experienced the Medora Covered Bridge, the longest covered bridge in Indiana?
 If so, what did you think?
 Be sure to share your experiences with us in the comments below — we’d love to hear from you!

 Medora Covered Bridge in Indiana

 Are there any other covered bridges in Indiana?

 The covered bridges in Indiana remind us of a simpler time, and visiting them is an experience that belongs on every explorer's bucket list.
 Some other bridges to see include the: